Wondering how to update a 90s house? Get decorating and renovation ideas for your 90s home update from this 90s home remodel before and after!

 Though it’s not a very big room, the layout makes it so comfortable for our family of six plus many friends.

 If you’re wondering where to start on a kitchen remodel, be sure to read this.
 Most 1990’s floor plans do not include open kitchens as we think of them today, and this one was no exception.
-But we decided not to rearrange walls, as the kitchen was already partially open to the family room.
+But we decided not to rearrange walls, as this 1990s kitchen was already partially open to the family room.
 We chose rather to focus on updating finishes for a more modern kitchen.

 In the master bedroom, the new floors and paint were the only major projects.
 The ceilings were painted flat white (why, oh why, would anyone paint ceilings in satin creamy yellow?!?!), and the walls were painted Behr Cameo White in eggshell.